AUGMXNT/llm-tracker.info-vault/info/OmniQuant.md

 ```
 * Note: `build.py` still looks at your active GPU to decide which architecture to use, so I set `CUDA_VISIBLE_DEVICES=1` to allow the model to get arch=sm_86 and allow my 3090 and 4090 to run the compiled model.
 There's no inferencing speed difference atm between architectures on the 4090.

+OK, so this was everything I needed to get things working.

 ## Quantize Times
 Note, OmniQuant runs 20 epochs per layer and takes some time to run.
 Here is the quantization time provided from Table A1 of the paper on how long LLaMA (1) models took the researchers to quant using a single NVIDIA A100-80G: